inspektor-gadget/inspektor-gadget/docs/guides/profile/cpu.md

 pod/random created
 ```

-Using the profile gadget, we can see the list of stack traces.
+Using the profile cpu gadget, we can see the list of stack traces.
 The following command filters only for pods named "random", execute the command
 and interrupt it after ~30 seconds.
 The `-K` option is passed to show only the
 kernel stack traces.